spencerbertsch1/AI/Chess/report.md

 ### Depth-Limited Minimax

 Same as above, but we just make sure to add the MAX_DEPTH to the minimax so that we don't have to search the entire tree.
 For a game such as chess where b=35 and m~=100, so the time needed to explore the entire space would be incredibly large, making the problem intractable.
+In order to solve this problem, we used depth-limited Minimax, an algorithm that has an additional check in the recursive function that checks whether the depth of the tree is greater than some MAX_DEPTH threshold.
+If it is, then it only explores the tree up until that threshold is reached and no further.
+Implementing depth-limited Minimax is crucial because chess has such a large branching factor and such a deep tree.
+The performance (speed and nodes visited) for searches with MAX_DEPTH of 1, 2, and 3 are shown below.

 ### Alpha Beta Pruning

 Same as MiniMax but with a few added constraints that gave a significant performance increase to the run time of the algorithm.
-(See imperical time tests for examples of increased performance)
+The idea behind Alpha Beta pruning is that there are entire subtrees that we don't have to search as long as we know that the Minimax algorithm will never consider those nodes.
+In order to do the bookkeeping for these nodes, we use two ints *alpha* and *beta*.

-Note that node ordering would increase the performance even more to O(b^(m/2)), but with random ordering I acheived performance closer to
+Note that node ordering would increase the performance even more to O(b^(m/2)), but with random ordering I achieved performance closer to
 O(b^(3m/4)), which is still much better than the vanilla Minimax's O(b^m).
+See below for a table showing the time and search space performance improvements achieved with Alpha Beta pruning over Minimax.

 ### Iterative Deepening Minimax

-Same as minimax, but we run for multiple depths and choose the best utility for all depths.
+Iterative deepening minimax works the same way as minimax, but we run the algorithm for multiple depths and choose the best utility for all depths.
+This implementation was similar to the iterative deepening search we saw in the Chickens_and_Foxes assignment, but instead of returning the single solution and exiting when the solution is found, we return the solution and continue searching until the MAX_DEPTH has been reached.
+When that occurs, the best_move is then found and returned so that the move can be made.

 2. What design decisions did you make?